Jonathan Conricus: Current career

 Conricus is now a senior fellow at the think tank the Foundation for Defense of Democracies, which is based in Washington, DC, in the United States.
 He is no longer an IDF spokesperson, nor is he a government spokesperson.

 He also has a private practice public relations agency named "Conricus Communications."
 It focuses on strategic communications, public relations, crisis management, and media training.
 He returned to Conricus Communications in December 2023.

 Speaking of Gaza in 2024, Conricus said: "I spent five years in Gaza before the disengagement [of Israel in 2005].
 I knew we’d be back....
 I was concerned we were doing it unilaterally, and we didn’t have anybody on the other side....
 When you look at Gaza’s history, culture, their general disposition, and fundamental leanings, it’s very hard to imagine how Gaza could have gone anywhere other than where it is right now."

+Conricus is also currently involved with Bottom Line Media.